pirony/ks-vue-fullpage/readme.md

 Ks-vue-fullpage registers 2 new components:

-+ "ks-vuefp", which is the wrapper for our sections
++ "ksvuefp", which is the wrapper for our sections
-+ "ks-vuefp-section", which is the single section wrapper you'll use with v-for
++ "ksvuefp-section", which is the single section wrapper you'll use with v-for

-and add $ksvuefp to every components, available at vm.$ksvuefp
+and add $ksvuefp property to every components, available at vm.$ksvuefp

 vm.$ksvuefp returns the following datas object
 ```js